Clinics & Services

 Well Baby Clinic

-This is held every Wednesday afternoon at the health centre.
+This is held on a Wednesday afternoon at the health centre.
+Please telephone the health centre to arrange an appointment.
 A health visitor will be present to give advice, to perform development checks and to offer information regarding immunisations.

 It is important that your children are fully immunised against all the childhood diseases.
-Recall of children for immunisation are routinely done by the Practice Nurses.
+Recall of children for immunisation are routinely done by NHS Forth Valley.
 Those who are overdue may be sent reminders.
 Baby checks will be done by the GPs.
+Baby Immunisations will be done by the Immunisation Team at Stirling Community Hospital.
 Please contact the practice if you think you may have missed an appointment.

 Cervical Smear Tests